wesri/sentiment-analysis/README.md

 Setting Up the Pipeline on Cloudera
 -----------------------------------

-First follow [Cloudera's tutorial](https://github.com/cloudera/cdh-twitter-example) with few exceptions:
+First follow [Cloudera's tutorial](https://github.com/cloudera/cdh-twitter-example) with a few exceptions:

 1. Build `hive-serdes` and `flume-sources` yourself.